joey-qytyku/OS-90-fixed/docs/IO.md

 ```

 Extended error codes are not supported.
 Internally, the carry flag will be used to return an error code.
 This is not of any importance to the SFH interface, however.

 ## Use Cases

-This functionality is primarily for the possibility of a multitasking windowing system where program can output to independent console windows.
+This functionality is primarily for the possibility of a multitasking windowing system where programs can output to independent console windows.
 This can also be used to implement device IO for userspace.
 A driver could recieve an event call from userspace.

 # Display Drivers

-Display drivers must conform with this standard to be compatible with existing OS/90 software.
-This specification is designed to allow for multitasking of programs that request direct access to the framebuffer.
-Non-accelerated displays, including VESA, are supported by the display driver model.
-The display driver model is userspace directed and provides useful functions to window managers.
+There is no specification on the display driver model.
+It needs to have a protocol that can communicate with the display controller.

+# The Display Controller

+The DC is a program which controls access to the display.
+It directs the CONIO driver to create special handles to manage IO for DOS programs and instructs the video adapter driver.
+The DC must support the protocol of the VD and can support several different driver architectures if necessary.

+A DC needs a video driver in order to create local framebuffers for DOS programs that require it.
+The actual framebuffer can be accessed directly.

+The DC must declare itself as a DC so that the memory region for the framebuffer is the real one.

-## Mode Switch Behavior
+## Fullscreen Video Mode Switching

-When a video mode is switched using INT 10H, the display will actually be switched to that mode and the program will be fullscreen with direct access to the actual framebuffer.
-The interrupt call still has to be trapped to ensure that memory is mutually excluded and mapped appropriately.

-If the mode switch is to monochrome or color (03H)

-If a program attempts to access VGA registers, the driver must give it exclusive access.

-## Pre-empting fullscreen programs

-It would be hard to multitask if fullscreen-only programs could not release control of the screen until termination.
-For that reason, the display driver must support the ability for userspace to switch back to the default mode.

-## Virtual Framebuffer Management

-Some framebuffers belong to DOS programs that have attempted to access video memory.
-Any framebuffers controlled by a windowing system are none of the business of the display driver but instead that of the window manager.
-The userspace can write to the main framebuffer after compositing the buffers.
-The framebuffer can only contain text mode memory for either monochrome displays or color and only 80x25.

-"DOS Boxes" can be implemented using virtual framebuffers, but the userspace must direct this process.

-## ANSI.SYS

-ANSI.SYS may be supported but does not have to be.
-Most programs that need advanced video features simply access the video BIOS directly.
-If this is invoked, the program will have to enter virtual framebuffer mode.
-If it is not supported, the multiplex for ANSI.SYS should be captured to report non-presence so that it is not accessed directly.

-## Input Event Calls

-The major code is 1 for kernel-to-kernel calls and 2 for userspace to kernel calls.

-### MN_SET_ACTUAL_MODE

-### MN_READ_VFB

-This function takes the PID of a process that has used the framebuffer and an address to write it to.

-The process calling this is not the one using the virtual framebuffer, so shared virtual address space is used.
+If a program switches video mode, the BIOS routine for that purpose must be called.
+The only issue is with this is how we go back to the original one, since DOS programs will assume the 80x25 mode.

+Local video mode table?